guptakaran11/grasskode-website/content/post/travel/sea-vietnam-hanoi.md

 	<em>The pho</em>
 </p>

 I walked up to another part of the town which was known for it's night market.
 I had no idea what I was going to witness.
 I ran into the night life of the city.
 Literally every crossing was stuffed with *bia hois* that overspilled into the street.
 There was usually a street performance going on as well in the middle of the crossing.
-Rock music, jazz, traditional Vietnamese music, electronic beats, etc. There was a lane was dedicated to nightclubs.
-It was all completed unexpected for me!
+Rock music, jazz, traditional Vietnamese music, electronic beats, etc. There was a lane dedicated to nightclubs.
+It was all completely unexpected for me!

 <p class="postimg">
 	<img src="https://c4.staticflickr.com/8/7436/28097865651_798f238937.jpg" alt="hanoi-nights-3">